luozf14/MDMTracking/README.md

 ```
 $ ./MDMTracking
 ```
-For your real run data analysis, you should read `TrackingExample.C` and `CMakeList.txt` and fully unserstand them.
+For your real run data analysis, you should read `TrackingExample.C` and `CMakeList.txt` and fully understand them.
 Then you will be able to write code for your case.